gentlewarriormonk/striveapp-V3/feature_modules/00_auth_setup/TECH_DECISIONS.md

 Redirect URLs: Configure allowed URLs for redirection after login/signup/OAuth callbacks in Supabase Auth settings (include localhost for development and production URL).

 5. Key Implementation Notes/Rationale
-Session Management: Rely heavily on @supabase/auth-helpers-nextjs to manage user sessions via server-side cookies.
-This includes creating the Supabase client instance for both server components/actions and client components.
+Session Management: Rely heavily on @supabase/ssr utilities to manage user sessions via server-side cookies.
+This involves creating Supabase client instances correctly for Server Components, Server Actions, Client Components, and Route Handlers/Middleware using functions provided by `@supabase/ssr`.

-Protected Routes: Use Next.js Middleware or wrap layouts/pages with logic provided by @supabase/auth-helpers-nextjs (e.g., checking session state) to redirect unauthenticated users.
+Protected Routes: Use Next.js Middleware combined with helpers from @supabase/ssr (like `createServerClient`) to check session state and manage redirects for unauthenticated users trying to access protected paths.

-UI Implementation: Use @supabase/auth-ui-react components (<Auth />) configured with Supabase client and desired providers (Email, Google).
-Apply Tailwind CSS theme overrides to match the Strive aesthetic.
-Place these components on dedicated /login and /signup pages.
+UI Implementation: Build authentication forms (login, signup) manually using shadcn/ui components (e.g., Input, Button, Label).
+Use react-hook-form for form state management and zod for validation.
+Do not use `@supabase/auth-ui-react` or `ThemeSupa`.
+Place these custom forms on dedicated /login and /signup pages.

-Profile Data Access: After login, fetch the user's profile data from the profiles table using the session user's ID via the Supabase client library.
+Profile Data Access: After login, fetch the user's profile data from the profiles table using the session user's ID via a Supabase client instance created with `@supabase/ssr` helpers.

-Environment Variables: Supabase URL and Anon Key must be stored securely in environment variables (.env.local for Next.js), prefixed with NEXT_PUBLIC_ for client-side access as required by the Supabase client library.
+Environment Variables: Supabase URL and Anon Key must be stored securely in environment variables (.env.local for Next.js).
+Keys needed client-side require the `NEXT_PUBLIC_` prefix (only the Anon key typically).
+The Service Role Key (if used for server-side admin tasks, although `@supabase/ssr` primarily uses the Anon key with cookie-based auth) should *not* have the public prefix.
 Ensure .env.local is added to .gitignore.

 6. API Endpoints Created/Modified
-No custom backend API endpoints are expected for this module if relying solely on the Supabase client library for Auth and DB interactions.
+No custom backend API endpoints are expected for basic auth functionality if relying solely on the Supabase client library and `@supabase/ssr`.

-Next.js will require specific routes to handle the OAuth callback (e.g., /auth/callback), typically handled by @supabase/auth-helpers-nextjs.
+Next.js will require specific routes to handle the OAuth callback (e.g., /auth/callback), which will be implemented using Route Handlers and helpers from @supabase/ssr to exchange the code for a session.